-- Third, Carlos emphasized, not only physical abuse, but also extreme cruelty can support a claim for VAWA Cancellation of Removal – and extreme cruelty in Carla’s case included the psychological anguish of watching the ongoing physical abuse of her mother.
+- Third, Carlos emphasized, not only physical abuse, but also extreme cruelty could support a claim under Cancellation of Removal VAWA for immigrant children – especially when combined with the evidence of extreme cruelty in Carla’s case that included the psychological anguish of watching the ongoing physical abuse of her mother.

 Pain And Victory: VAWA As Defense Against Deportation At Immigration Court

 To show the level of mistreatment, Carlos knew the documents previously filed in her mother’s denied VAWA case would be crucial.